JDixonCS/Document-Classification/README.md

 # Installation
 Requirement files are provided to install needed files for python usage.
-Use requirements-conda.txt and requirements-pip.txt.
+Use requirements-conda.txt and requirements-pip.txt.<br />
 Recommended libraries to install:

  - matplotlib